The Shepherd of Hermas: Contents

 The book consists of five visions granted to Hermas, a former slave.
-This is followed by twelve mandates or commandments, and ten similitudes (aka parables).
+This is followed by twelve mandates or commandments, and ten similitudes (that is, parables).
 It commences abruptly in the first person: "He who brought me up sold me to a certain Rhode, who was at Rome.
 After many years I met her again, and began to love her as a sister."
 As Hermas is on the road to Cumae, he has a vision of Rhoda.
-She tells him that she is now his accuser in heaven, on account of unchaste and impure thoughts the (now) married narrator once had regarding her.
+She tells him that she is now his accuser in heaven, on account of unchaste and impure thoughts with which the (now) married narrator once had regarding her.
 He is to repent and pray for forgiveness, for himself and all his house.
 He is consoled by a vision of the Church in the form of an aged woman, weak and helpless from the sins of her unfaithful children, who tells him to bear fruits of repentance and to correct the sins of his children.
 Subsequently, after his repentance he sees her made younger, yet still wrinkled and with white hair; then again, later she appears as quite young but still with white hair; and lastly, she shows herself as a glorious Bride.

 This allegorical language continues through the other parts of the work.
 In the second vision she gives Hermas a book, which she later takes back in order to add to it.
 The fifth vision, which is represented as taking place 20 days after the fourth, introduces "the Angel (Messenger) of repentance" in the guise of a shepherd, from whom the whole work takes its name.
-He delivers to Hermas a series of precepts (mandata, entolai), which form an interesting development of early Christian ethics.
+He delivers to Hermas a series of precepts (Latin: mandata; Greek: ἐντολαί, entolai), which form an interesting development of early Christian ethics.
 One point which deserves special mention is the instruction of a Christian husband's obligation to forgive and take back an adulterous wife upon her repentance.
 The eleventh mandate, on humility, is concerned with false prophets who desire to occupy the primary, or best seats (that is to say, among the presbyters).
 Some have seen here a reference to Marcion, who came to Rome c.
 140 and desired to be admitted among the priests (or possibly even to become bishop of Rome).

-After the mandates come ten similitudes (parabolai) in the form of visions, which are explained by the angel.
+After the mandates come ten similitudes (Latin: similitudines; Greek: παραβολαί, parabolai) in the form of visions (Latin: visiones; Greek: ὁράσεις, horaseis) which are explained by the angel.
 The longest of these (Similitude 9) is an elaboration of the parable of the building of a tower, which had formed the matter of the third vision.
 The tower is the Church, and the stones of which it is built are the faithful.
 In the third vision it looks as though only the holy are a part of the true Church; in Similitude 9 it is clearly pointed out that all the baptized are included, though they may be cast out for grave sins, and can be readmitted only after repentance.